Robotrek-TechTatva/Pranshul_Final/README.md

 `git clone https://github.com/RobotrekTT/Finals`

-run the model.bash in the tags folder using
+run the model.bash in the Tags folder using

 `./model.bash`